bundlewrap/bundlewrap/docs/content/items/git_deploy.md

         },
     }

-Note however that this has a severe performance penalty, as a new clone of that repo has to be made every time the status of the item is checked.
+Note however that this has a performance penalty, as a new clone of that repo has to be made on every run of BundleWrap.
+(See section "Environment variables" below.)

 <br>